solenya-group/solenya/README.md

 # Integration with Existing Libraries

-Pickle is small: see and understand the source code for yourself.
+Solenya is small: see and understand the source code for yourself.
 Its power comes from its simplicity, and its integration as well as intended use with many other great libraries:

  * A virtual DOM based on Ultradom *(forked)*
  * typestyle *(dependency)*
  * typescript & reflect-metadata for reflection *(dependency)*
  * class-tranformer for serialization *(dependency)*
- * class-validator is used by pickle validation *(dependency)*
+ * class-validator is used by solenya validation *(dependency)*
- * mjackson/history is used by the pickle router *(dependency)*
+ * mjackson/history is used by the solenya router *(dependency)*
  * any animation API using vdom hooks *(as in samples)*
  * any css framework like bootstrap *(as in samples)*
  * webpack for hot reloading *(as in samples)*